 - Top it with fresh grated parmesan cheese, which adds more salt and also a punch of umami.

-- Stir in some extra-virgin olive oil after it’s done cooking, and top it with even more when you serve it.
-EVOO has a pure taste that is adulterated when it’s heated up, so adding it cold at the end helps elevate the taste of the whole dish.
+- I love to stir in some extra-virgin olive oil after it’s done cooking, and top it with even more when I serve it.
+EVOO has a pure taste that is adulterated when it’s heated up.
+Adding it cold at the end helps elevate the taste of the whole dish.

 - For some spice, add plenty of fresh cracked red pepper and top with crushed red pepper when you serve it.